Cyclamen is a genus of about 20 species of tuberous perennials in the family Primulaceae. Most of them are native to Europe, Mediterranean.

 It also symbolizes maternal love for our ancestors.

-Interesting facts about Cyclamen:
+Interesting facts about Cyclamen

 Leonardo da Vinci Loved Them Too

-The plant was introduced in Europe in the 16th century.
+Cyclamens were introduced in Europe in the 16th century.

-Cyclamens were favorite flowers of famous scientist and artist Leonardo Da Vinci at the beginning of the 16th century.
+They were favorite flowers of famous scientist and artist Leonardo Da Vinci at the beginning of the 16th century.
 He was covering the margins of his manuscripts with them.

 Is Cyclamen toxic?